Assisted Living vs. Nursing Homes

 Levels of Care

-Depending on the needs of your family member, they will need different levels of care.
-Nursing homes provide the highest, most attentive level of care outside of a hospital, with 24-hr monitoring and a physician overseeing the care of each patient.
-A nursing home will be the best option for those with complex medical conditions that are unable to live independently.
-These residents usually require around the clock monitoring and more extensive care.
+Depending on your family member’s needs, they will require different levels of care.
+Nursing homes provide the highest, most attentive level of care outside a hospital, with 24-hr monitoring and a physician overseeing each patient’s care.
+A nursing home will be the best option for those with complex medical conditions who are unable to live independently.
+These residents usually require around-the-clock monitoring and more extensive care.
 These facilities are equipped with the medical equipment needed to keep your family member safe and comfortable as they age.

-In contrast, assisted living communities like The Windsor provide a longer-term home-like atmosphere to those who have some medical conditions or just need assistance with their activities of daily living (also known as ADLs).
+In contrast, assisted living communities like The Windsor Senior Living Community provide a longer-term home-like atmosphere for those with medical conditions or who just need assistance with their activities of daily living (also known as ADLs).
 Senior living facilities give residents a great deal of autonomy in their daily activities.
-However, they are also available to monitor and support with certain aspects of daily life.
-There is 24hr access to a medical team, a physician on site, and many other employees on staff to assist with the needs of the residents.
+However, they are also available to monitor and support certain aspects of daily life.
+There is 24hr access to a medical team, a physician on-site, and many other employees on staff to assist with residents’ needs.

 Your Environment

-Another key difference between nursing homes and assisted living communities is the actual site environment.
-Nursing homes naturally feel a bit more like a hospital-style setting, with more medical equipment at hand like electric beds, vital machines, etc. Since these residents are in need of more medical care and attention, the site provides the staff with the tools they need to deliver consistent care.
+Another key difference between the assisted living vs. nursing home options on the Northshore is the actual site environment.
+Nursing homes naturally feel a bit more like a hospital-style setting, with more medical equipment on hand, like electric beds and vital machines.
+Since these residents require more medical care and attention, the site employs staff with the tools they need to deliver consistent care.

-Assisted living communities usually strongly resemble apartment complexes, or community living areas.
-With one and two-bed units with a bathroom and mini kitchen, the residents will have their own space to decorate and make their own.
+Assisted living communities usually strongly resemble apartment complexes, with one- and two-bed units with a bathroom and mini kitchen.
+Our residents will have their own space to decorate and make their own.
 These living communities often have a courtyard, dining facility, and recreational opportunities.
-Some examples of these include arts and crafts, theater trips, etc. Overall, the residents usually have a great deal more autonomy within their daily lives, and some residents come and go as they please
+Some examples include arts and crafts and theater trips.
+Overall, residents usually have a great deal more autonomy within their daily lives, and some residents come and go as they please.

-Are You Looking For Assisted Living Or A Nursing Home In Covington?
+Are You Choosing Between Assisted Living vs. a Nursing Home in Covington?

 If you are ready to start living better, why not schedule a tour and visit us?
 Tours also include a complimentary lunch, so you can try one of our excellent meals for yourself.
 And, if you have any questions, give us a call at 985-624-8040 or contact us online.
 Covington seniors deserve the best, and that’s what The Windsor provides.